HL7/FHIRPath/input/pages/index.md

 * SHALL/MUST: An absolute requirement for all implementations
 * SHALL/MUST NOT: An absolute prohibition against inclusion for all implementations
-* SHOULD/SHOULD NOT: A best practice or recommendation to be considered by implementers within the context of their particular implementation; there may be valid resons to ignore an item, but the full implications must be understood and carefully weighed before choosing a different course
+* SHOULD/SHOULD NOT: A best practice or recommendation to be considered by implementers within the context of their particular implementation; there may be valid reasons to ignore an item, but the full implications must be understood and carefully weighed before choosing a different course
-* MAY: This is truly optional language for an implementation; can be inluced or omitted as the implementer decides with no implications.
+* MAY: This is truly optional language for an implementation; can be included or omitted as the implementer decides with no implications.

 ## Navigation model